iahmadhabibx/javascript360/README.md

 Detect when the caps lock is turned on in your application using javascript.
 # Day - 28:
 Generators were introduced to the JavaScript language.
 A generator is a process that can be paused and resumed and can yield multiple values.
+# Day - 29:
+Make the image follow the cursor.